TerjeRu/adpowershell/README.md

     Group Management:
     GetGroupMembersFromSeveralGroups.ps1 - retrieves all members, including nested group members from a list of groups in a .csv

+    getGroupMemberRemoveDuplicatesFromOutput.ps1  - users that is a member of either group 1 or group 2

     File Operations: